pweisenburger/dslparadise/README.md

 Use cases
 =========

-Import and Implicit func params provide a mechanism for reducing unnecessary boilerplate in a variety of contexts, including:
+Import and Implicit Injection provide a mechanism for reducing unnecessary boilerplate in a variety of contexts, including:

 - [Enums and Enum-like arguments](#enums-and-enum-like-arguments)
 - [Propagation of implicit context](#propagation-of-implicit-context)